Live review from Underground Rocks 2019

 New fresh music and great parties — thank you for making it happen.
 Hong Kong is a better place because of The Underground!

 Chris, your passion and energy are an inspiration to Uranus.
-As you could see from our performance at the, Uranus loves playing for The Underground.
+As you could see from our performance at the launch party, Uranus loves playing for The Underground.

 Uranus loves you!